Take a Winter Hike

 - First aid kit

 - Water (bottles or filter system)

 Some years are snowier than others.
-For snowshoeing enthusiasts, this is one of the best years on record.
+For snowshoeing enthusiasts, this could be one of the best years on record.
 Below are a few winter snowshoeing trails to try in your area.

-Coastal Tip: If you haven’t experience snowshoeing, be sure to take a family-friendly class or guided journey at your local snow park or ski area to get acquainted with the sport.
+Coastal Tip: If you haven’t experienced snowshoeing, be sure to take a family-friendly class or guided journey at your local snow park or ski area to get acquainted with the sport.